mark-belbin/simple-wireless-power/README.md

 ### To Be Continued...
 More testing will be completed soon!
 An efficiency vs coil gap size graph will be completed, as well as efficiency for different delievered powers, and perhaps some frequency tuning.
 Safety features will also be verified such as overcurrent protection on the TX board and overvoltage protection on the RX board.

+## Discussion
+This was a fun project and a small part of a much larger senior design project.
+Always open for discussion or any tips on how this could have been done better!